Skip to content

 Conclusion

 Filming and photographing on planes is generally allowed, but it should be limited to one’s own impressions and subjects.
-Acting respectfully and asking for permission when in doubt not only avoids conflicts but also stays within the guidelines of the airlines.
+Those who act respectfully and ask for permission when in doubt not only avoid conflicts but also stay within the guidelines of the airlines.

 This article is a machine translation of the original German version of TRAVELBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@travelbook.de.